 Located in Tawes Hall (across Lot 1 from the Center), Ulrich Recital Hall seats up to 172 guests for un-ticketed lecture and music events.
 Learn more.

-Center Partner Spaces
+Clarice Partner Spaces

 The Center's unique design brings together, under one roof, all the resources of our academic and community partners.